buddha314/opde/README.md

 Clearly, it is very important to respect the privacy of victims.
 The current design is not considering a "crime reporting" tool, but rather a media or news collection tool.
 We could revisit this assumption, of course.

 Thus anonymity may be enforced at one of two levels.
 First, the media may not report the names or identities of the victims.
 Second, the hosting application may manually redact all names of potential victims.
 In that latter case, an internal entity ID is easy to construct, but must be human curated.

+For the purposes of prosecution, any redacted names should be recorded (perhaps offline) but not displayed publically.
+This will also be important in building social networks later.

+# Anonymity of the Accused

+The accused should also enjoy full judicial process.
+Witch hunts hurt everyone.

+# Why A Secondary Database?

+For the same reason we need the ACLU and the Southern Povery Law Center, it is the way democracy works.